-Today it is a full-fledged sport with complex technique and strict requirements for dancing and the appearance of dancers.
-Ladies should be dressed in appropriate ballroom dresses.
-Cavaliers should be dressed in black or dark blue tailcoats and wear a butterfly or tie.
+Today standard dances have evolved into a competitive sport, with specific techniques and guidelines for both the dance and the appearance of the dancers.
+Women should wear appropriate ballroom dresses, and men should be dressed in black or dark blue tailcoats and a butterfly or tie.

 Slow or English Waltz is an essential part of the European ballroom dancing program now.
 The appearance of a slow waltz is associated with the reaction of the world to the Viennese waltz, which is more dynamic and fast.
 The pace of the Vienna Waltz was quite fast, and soon composers began to write music that was much slower.
 From this music developed a new style of Waltz, called Boston, with slower turns and longer, sliding movements.